Ahoy, matey! The City's model sailboats will return to the P...

 The Commission de la mobilité urbaine (Urban Transport Committee) will be informed about the expected traffic flows.

-In application of article g) of the rules of procedure of the Municipal Council, I would like to put the following question to the College of Aldermen:
+In application of the municipal council's rules of procedure, Councillor Bauer would like to put the following questions to the college of aldermen (letter dated 18 April 2018):

-- Following this public statement, could you please inform the Municipal Council on the state of progress of the discussions?
+- In the wake of this public statement, could you please inform the municipal council as to the progress of the discussions?

-- What are the specific locations targeted by this extension of video monitoring, since the minister, in his statement, spoke of "am Garer quartier iwerall"?
+- What are the specific locations targeted by this extension of CCTV, since the minister, in his statement, spoke of "am Garer quartier iwerall"?

-- Do the discussions also cover an extension of monitoring in adjacent districts, in particular Bonnevoie, since video monitoring often leads some people who do not like to be monitored to leave?
+- Do the discussions also cover an extension of monitoring in adjacent districts, in particular Bonnevoie, since CCTV often leads some people who do not like to be monitored to leave?

 - To allow the forces of law and order to show a more visible physical presence in this district, and thus reinforce the feeling of safety and security among the district's residents, do you know whether the number of police officers assigned to Luxembourg City has increased in proportion with the growth of the population in recent years (rise of more than 30% in the last 10 years)?